We Will Ensure Your Voice Is Heard

 What is The Family and Medical Leave Act (FMLA)?

-The Family and Medical Leave Act (“FMLA”) is a federal law that permits certain employees to take unpaid leave for family and medical reasons.
-The FMLA, while simple and straight-forward in theory, is very technical and a highly litigated area of the law.
-Every FMLA case is different, and even the most seemingly insignificant fact can make a difference between a large reward as opposed to ineligibility of FMLA protections.
+The Family and Medical Leave Act (FMLA) is a federal law that permits certain employees to take unpaid leave for family and medical reasons.
+While simple and straightforward in theory, this law is a highly litigated area of the law.
+Even a seemingly insignificant fact can mean the difference between fair treatment and ineligibility for FMLA protections.
 The Moore Law Firm, PLLC, has experience litigating FMLA cases with successful results.
-We highly recommend that you contact an experienced FMLA attorney to discuss your eligibility and potential for recovery.
+We highly recommend that you contact an experienced Morgantown FMLA attorney to discuss your eligibility and potential for recovery.

 - The employee must have been employed for 12 months (not necessarily in a row)

 - The employee must have worked at least 1,250 hours during the 12 months prior to the FMLA leave